Swami Vivekananda Airport

-Airfield
+Infrastructure

-Spread over an area of 700 acre, Swami Vivekananda Airport has a single runway (06/24) measuring 3250 m in length and 45 m in width.
-The runway has been extended to 3250 m, of which extended portion 965 meter was operationalised on 8 August 2024.
-It is also the longest runway in Central India in terms of commercial operations.

-The airfield is equipped with night landing facilities such as ILS CAT II instrument landing system (ILS) at Runway 24, and navigational aids such as ADS-B, DVOR, DME, NDB, and PAPI.

-The apron has eleven parking bays which can accommodate A320/B737 category of aircraft.
+The airport is spread over an area of 700 acre.
+It has a single runway (06/24) measuring 3250 m in length and 45 m in width.
+The runway was extended by 965 m, which was operationalised on 8 August 2024.
+It is equipped with night landing facilities and a CAT II Instrument landing system, and other navigational aids such as Automatic Dependent Surveillance–Broadcast.
+The apron has eleven parking bays which can accommodate narrow body aircraft.
 The airport is equipped with category VI firefighting and rescue capability with provisions for category VII on demand.

 Terminals

-New integrated terminal

-The new integrated terminal was inaugurated on 7 November 2012 by then President of India Pranab Mukherjee.
-Built at a cost of about ₹165 crore, the building covers an area of 22000 m2.
-It is designed to handle 1300 passengers at a time, including 400 international passengers.

-The new terminal has three aero-bridges, eight boarding gates, twenty check-in counters, eight X-ray baggage machines, four security counters, and two conveyor belts for luggage.
-Construction for fourth aero-bridge is under-consideration.
+A new integrated passenger terminal was inaugurated on 7 November 2012.
+Built at a cost of about ₹1.65 billion, the building covers an area of 22000 m2, and can handle 1300 passengers simultaneously, including 400 international passengers.
+The terminal has three jet bridges, eight boarding gates, twenty check-in counters, eight X-ray baggage machines, four security counters, and two conveyor belts for luggage.

-Cargo terminal

-The Common User Domestic Cargo Terminal (CUDCT) was inaugurated on 4 June 2016, fulfilling the long pending demand of the state to start air cargo operations.
-The AAI has converted the old terminal building into CUDCT to handle cargo operations.
-Ahmedabad based GSEC Limited has bagged the contract to operate and maintain the CUDCT for an initial period of five years.

-Aerocity

-In 2023, the Chief Minister of Chhattisgarh Bhupesh Baghel laid the foundation stone of Aerocity near Raipur Airport in 25 acre of land in Ramchandi area of Naya Raipur, with plans to have high-end hotels, a convention center, shopping complexes, and upscale restaurants and entertainment facilities.

-According to latest reports, now Aerocity will be made in 600 acre of land.